Youth Justice NSW

 YJNSW continue to manage and provide services to young people subject to community-based court orders.

-To protect the safety of staff, young people, and the community, some changes have been made to normal services.
-Contact is being maintained with young people primarily by phone or video link.
+To protect the safety of staff, young people, and the community, some changes have been made to normal services in the event of a community outbreak.
+Contact will be maintained with young people primarily by phone or video link if required.

 Young people subject to community supervision must still maintain contact with their caseworker.